dev-sheikh-ali/google_drive_clone/README.md

 Open your browser and go to `http://127.0.0.1:8000/signup` to create a new account or `http://127.0.0.1:8000/login` to log in.

 ## Features
-- User registration and authentication
-- File and folder management
+- Authentication and account creation with login and password
+- Browse folders on a web UI
+- Create , edit , delete , copy and move folders
 - Dark and light mode toggle
 - Profile management